 - Coconut milk.
 Use full-fat coconut milk; never use the lite or sweetened coconut milk.

 - Bamboo shoots.
 Use canned bamboo shoots.
 Many cuts, tips, strips, slices, or whole are available in Asian markets.
 If using whole bamboo shoots, slice them into small bite-size pieces first.
-Always soak, wash or rinse your canned bamboo before using it to help reduce the tin-like taste.
+Always soak, wash, or rinse your canned bamboo before using it to help reduce the tin-like taste.

 - Red chilis.
 These are optional for extra heat and added colors to your green curry.
+For a less spicy dish, use sweet bell peppers, jalapenos, bananas, or any peppers of choice.
+This is where you can add extra spiciness to your curry.

 - Fish sauce.
 I used the Squid brand for my Thai cooking.
 But you can use any brands you have.
 Since each brand has different levels of saltiness, adjust and season according.
 Use a little at a time and add more towards the end if need to.